kavehtehrani/job_interview_scam/README.md

 That's the scam.
 A clipboard hijack to "fix your drivers" which would download a zipped payload from a remote server auto-ai.online and run on your machine.

-If you want to get into the weeds of what the actual attack might be, then read on below in the [Technical Details](#technical-details)
+If you want to get into the weeds of what the actual attack might be, then read on below in the [Technical Details](#technical-details).

 # Final Words

 As of now the profile of our LinkedIn Premium member / aspiring scammer [Aftab Habib](https://www.linkedin.com/in/aftab-habib-965479297/) is still up.
 I presume he'll block me immediately upon seeing this.
 I plan to report his profile to LinkedIn + [Galaxy Digital](https://www.linkedin.com/company/galaxyhq) that there are scammers impersonating their staff (doubt it'll be news to them, however).
 Lastly, I plan to report his bogus registrations to Hostinger see how they respond.

 If you can think of anything else I should be doing, please do let me know!
 I really wish I could've scheduled a video call with Aftab to have a lovely chat about his operation.
+Maybe see how his day is going.

 Now if you've read this far, read this section too: